 You’re probably wondering what the correlation is between bigotry and bears; I would be confused by the title as well.
 I follow a blog whose author has often espoused racial or ethnic opinions.
-On this topic we are polar opposites for I embrace ethnic diversity, one of the many things I miss being planted in the New England mountains when my roots are in NJ.
+On this topic we are polar opposites for I embrace ethnic diversity, one of the many things I miss being planted in the New England mountains when my roots remain forever rooted in NJ.
 I judge all people by how they present themselves; are they kind, honest, sincere?
 It doesn’t matter to me if they attend a synagogue, a mosque or practice Buddhism.
 I don’t care if they wear a yarmulke, chapel veil, kufi, burka or hijab.
 I’ve read many prejudicial comments made against Muslims based solely on their religion when in fact they have become a seemingly ubiquitous part of our national culture.

 Where this particular blogger and I agree however is animal welfare and animal abuse.
-We believe in the preservation of life and humane treatment of animals who are sentient living beings.
+We believe in the preservation of life and humane treatment of animals, sentient living beings.
 I was making an effort today to catch up on the many blog posts I’ve missed the past months as I’ve been involved with my German Shepherd; traveling to veterinary appointments and transitioning her medical journey from Facebook to WordPress.

 I was making good progress, taking my time to truly connect with each blog entry and offer my thoughts.
 Then it happened.
 I moved on to the “controversial” blog and was rather offended by a response to a post the blog owner had written (in addition to his overt bigotry).
 As an animal lover, he had posted the tragic story of Pedals, a NJ black bear who was reportedly killed by a hunter during NJ’s first expanded black bear hunt which allowed archery for the first time in decades.
-The fact that the majority of bears were killed in the exact area where my roots are is extremely disturbing but I’ll refrain from expanding on my distain for both bear hunts and the methods allowed in many states.
+The fact that the majority of bears were killed in the exact area where my roots are is extremely disturbing but I’ll refrain from elaborating on my distain for both bear hunts and the methods allowed in many states.

 Pedals walked as a biped because of injuries to his two front paws with one paw even thought to be missing.
 He was an iconic presence in Northern NJ and had a huge Facebook following.
 Videos taken by residents who captured him ambulating in an upright position captivated viewers globally and many mainstream media outlets did extensive features on him.
-Yet a hunter, who had boasted for (3) years that he would “take out Pedals” appeared at a weigh station last week in Green Pond which is in Rockaway NJ with a dead bear that had upper limb/paw injuries that were consistent with those believed to have disabled Pedals.
+Yet a hunter, who had boasted for (3) years that he would “take out Pedals” appeared at a weigh station last week in Green Pond which is in Rockaway, with a dead bear that had upper limb/paw injuries that were consistent with those believed to have disabled Pedals.
 Furthermore, state biologists photographed the dead bear and will issue the photos to the public in the near future.
 Needless to say the thought of a hunter deliberately stalking and then killing a disabled bear who had never harmed a human in any way has disturbed thousands of people, even those who hunt.
 The administrator of Pedals Facebook page made this heart wrenching announcement on October 14.
 The Gothamist even wrote that Pedals was assassinated.

 I take umbrage at your thoughts and allow me to tell you why.
 Although currently planted in New England, my roots are in the area of NJ where Pedals lived.
 Our world consists of many vile two legged creatures but Pedals was not one of them.
 He was bipedal due to injuries that he managed to rise above.
 Pedals was an icon, photographed and written about by media outlets across the globe.
 For a piece of human hubris to murder a disabled animal not out of kindness because the animal was suffering but for bragging rights makes this hunter no better than the unsavory elements that threaten to destroy our way of life.
 Our planet has coexisted with wildlife for thousands of years.
 The killing of an innocent disabled bear that has never harmed a human is senseless and tragic.
 The hunters identity will be revealed because men with tiny penises and huge egos always out themselves sooner or later.
 Or someone from the weigh station where he tagged and bagged will spill ~ never fails.
 It’s located in Rockaway ~ a community I know extremely well.